BloomTech-Labs/code-your-dreams-fe/README.md

 - Open one of the chapter pages by clicking the link in the chapter name.
   - Verify that the chapter page is visible and the page is view-only (NO action links).

+#### User profile

+- Click on the profile link.
+- Update the user email address.
+- Logout from the app.

 ---

 ### Chapter Administrator

+A chapter admin user enables those with the role to administer other users in their chapter.

 #### Courses